Finding and Using Images

 Images from our online library resources can normally be used in educational presentations if you cite the source (called attribution).
 You can find the citation with the downloaded image.

-Even if an image is available for your use you still must include a citation or attribution to avoid plaigerism.
+Even if an image is available for your use you still must include a citation or attribution to avoid plagiarism.
+See our citation style guides for help citing images.

 Questions & Help